-I’ve noticed with my Axon sunglasses I no longer squint my eyes outdoors.
+I’ve noticed with my Axon glasses I no longer squint my eyes outdoors.
 Hoping this will mean less crow feet wrinkles.
-More importantly, I no longer feel the onset of migraine after prolonged exposure to sunlight.~Robert
+More importantly, I feel they've helped manage the impact of light on my migraine.~Robert

 For people who are sensitive to sunlight, it may only take 5-10 minutes in the sun to trigger a migraine.
 If this sounds like you, you might have a condition called photophobia, or excessive light sensitivity.
 Photophobia can also cause other symptoms like excessive tears, blinking, eye pain or burning, even nausea.
 Fortunately, AxonOptics makes precision-tinted light sensitivity glasses with Avulux® lenses designed to help you manage the impact of light.

 See your doctor if you think you might have photophobia.
 They can help you rule out anything serious.